Shotgun Coaching Award

 To excel as a BASC Shotgun Coach you require the ability to identify the clients learning needs and provide motivational and constructive feedback to maximise their potential.

-As a pre-requisite to registering for the BASC Shotgun Coaching Award, potential candidates must hold a current BASC Safe Shot Award, a BASC Shotgun Safety Officer (SSO) Qualification, and be a member of BASC.
+As a pre-requisite to registering for the BASC Shotgun Coach Award, potential candidates must hold a current BASC Safe Shot Award, have attended a BASC Shotgun Coach Foundation Day, and be a member of BASC.
+You must also be 21 years of age or over and hold a current Shotgun Certificate.

 Training with mentor team